laforge49/JActor2/README.md

 -----

 Reactors mostly interact with other reactors, but it is not turtles all the way down.
 Java programs begin of course with a main method.
-To pass a request to a reactor, we use the request's call method.
+To pass an operation to a reactor, we use the operation's call method.

 The call method is synchronous.
-The thread is blocked until a response value or an exception is passed back.
+The thread is blocked until a response or an exception is passed back.
-The return value of the call method is the response value assigned by the request when it is evaluated by the reactor.
+The return value of the call method is the response assigned by the operation when it is evaluated by the reactor.
 But when an exception is passed back, it is thrown.

 ```java